-Chemistry, the science that studies all matter, has its roots in antiquity.
-However, rapid advances in technology in the 20th century have created entirely new ways of exploring physical reality.
-Massive increases in computing power have enabled classical or theoretical chemists to explore the world of quantum mechanics and to develop advanced ways of modelling molecular structure and interaction.
+Chemistry, the science that studies all matter, has its roots in antiquity — but rapid advances in technology in the 20th century have created entirely new ways of exploring physical reality.
+Massive increases in computing power have enabled classical or theoretical chemists to explore the world of quantum mechanics and to develop advanced ways of modeling molecular structure and interaction.

 John Pople and Walter Kohn

 The field of computational chemistry was not widely considered a distinct field of study until Pople and Kohn won the Nobel Prize in Chemistry in 1998 for their work on computational models in quantum chemistry and density-functional theory respectively.

 This award was the summation of many decades worth of work by both Kohn and Pople starting in the 1960s.
 In 1964, Kohn demonstrated that the total energy for a chemical system described by quantum mechanics could be determined based on the spatial distribution of electrons (electron density) in the system.
 This initial insight was followed by years of work done by Kohn and others to expand the accuracy of these equations to describe large-scale studies of molecular systems.
 Kohn’s work became known as the density-functional theory and it has had profound implications for mapping chemical reactions and examining the geometrical properties of molecules.